An Almost Perfect Affair

 An Almost Perfect Affair is a 1979 romantic comedy film directed by Michael Ritchie and starring Keith Carradine and Monica Vitti.
-The plot is about an affair between a filmmaker and a film producer's wife, set during the Cannes Film Festival.
+The plot is about an affair between filmmaker Hal Raymond and film producer Freddie Barone's wife Maria, set during the Cannes Film Festival.

-Despite several favourable reviews the film did not perform well upon release, and Paramount Pictures quickly withdrew it from circulation.
+Despite several favorable reviews the film did not perform well upon release, and Paramount Pictures quickly withdrew it from circulation.
 It thus has a reputation as a 'lost' movie, although it has since been broadcast on television and is now available on DVD.

 Plot

 Hal Raymond, a young tyro filmmaker fresh from graduate school, arrives in France to attend the Cannes Film Festival, where he hopes to sell a movie he has made about the life and times of famed murderer Gary Gilmore.
 Unbeknown to him, he has failed to observe the proper bureaucratic procedures when bringing his film reels into the country, which forces customs officials at Nice Airport to seize them until further notice.
-In another queue at the airport is Maria Barone, a glamorous former actress and the wife of leading Italian film producer Federico 'Freddie' Barone.
+In another queue at the airport is Maria Barone, a glamorous former actress and the wife of leading Italian film producer Federico "Freddie" Barone.
 Maria's dog Mortimer is also retained at customs, after she is found to have concealed the animal in her hand luggage.

 The following day, Hal returns to the airport to attend an interview at the customs agency with Lt.
 Montand, who tells him that the reels will not be released until the film censor has viewed them, which may not happen for another month.
 Leaving the office in a fury, Hal bumps into Maria, who has just been reunited with her dog.
 Informing her of his plight, she encourages him to persevere.
 The following day, Hal again encounters Maria in the lobby of the Hotel Carlton and invites her to lunch.
 Charmed by the young man's attention, Maria reckons that she can persuade her husband to contact the customs authorities and intervene on Hal's behalf.
 She then takes Hal to meet Freddie, who graciously agrees to phone the airport immediately.

-In gratitude, Hal asks them both along to a party in Nice being hosted by his friend, Andrew Jackson – a sardonic director-producer, in town to publicise his own blaxploitation film.
+In gratitude, Hal invites them both to a party in Nice being hosted by his friend, Andrew Jackson – a sardonic director-producer, in town to publicize his own blaxploitation film.
 Although a visibly flustered Maria declines the invitation, when the party is in full swing later that evening she suddenly turns up unannounced.
 Hal and Maria dance and talk, later going back to Hal's room at the local Novotel to make love.
 Lying in bed afterwards, Maria admits that this is the first time she has cheated on her spouse.
 Unimpressed by Hal's spartan accommodation, back in Cannes the next day she arranges to meet him at the Palm Beach casino, where she wins big at craps – enough money for her to book Hal into a fancy boutique hotel further along the coast.
 As they are entering the hotel Hal spies Montand sitting at a nearby restaurant, who delivers the good news that the censor will now view his film.